MCH Group: Field of Activity

 The core business of MCH Group is the organization of international and national exhibitions.
 The exhibition portfolio comprises around 25 exhibitions that are organized and staged by MCH Group's exhibition companies.
 The most important exhibitions include the international art fair Art Basel, with events in Basel, Miami Beach, Paris and Hong Kong, and the Swiss exhibitions Swissbau, IGEHO, Giardina, and HOLZ.
 Fantasy Basel is one of many guest exhibitions.
 During the ESC 2025 in Basel, MCH Group will organize the Eurovision Village in Hall 1 of Messe Basel and has received funding and a deficit guarantee from the Swisslos lottery fund of the Canton of Basel-Stadt.

 MCH Group also rents out its infrastructure in Basel and Zurich to external exhibition, congress and event organizers.
 The exhibition sites comprise an exhibition area of 162,000 m² in Basel and 33,000 m² in Zurich.

-The third business field is Live Marketing Solutions, with the companies MCH Global, MC^{2} and Expomobilia.
-They offer services in the fields of strategy, conception, marketing, sponsoring, event management and stand construction.
+The third business field is services in the fields of strategy, conception, marketing, sponsoring, event management and stand construction.